Current Projects, Language Bindings

 In addition to the core DB-Library API, FreeTDS includes a full implementation of DB-Library's bcp functions, as well as freebcp, a replacement for Sybase's bcp utility.

 How big is it?
 FreeTDS has over 100,000 lines of C code, maintained by a handful of developers.
 Patches arrive irregularly, varying in size from one-liners to thousand-line monsters.
 Almost all are applied or used in some way.
-The mailing list has some 600 or so subscribers at this writing.
 Safe to say, FreeTDS's success so far lies somewhere between the Beetle and the Edsel.

 Who uses it?
 Oh, pretty much everyone.
 FreeTDS users number in the tens of thousands.
-It's used by large corporations, by the U.S. federal government (e.g. Database Access Library at the National Center for Biotechnology Information) and, judging by the mailing list, by many webservers running Apache and PHP.
+It's used by large corporations, by the U.S. federal government (e.g. Database Access Library at the National Center for Biotechnology Information) and by many webservers running Apache and PHP.
 Sybase recommends FreeTDS for their EAServer product.
-Microsoft recommends FreeTDS to their customers who want access to Microsoft SQL Server from non-Win32 clients.
+Microsoft recommended FreeTDS to their customers who want access to Microsoft SQL Server from non-Win32 clients.
 So do we.

 Languages besides C